-Edited by Smith and Ce, ‘Africa in Narratives’ strives to illuminate the remarkable evolution of national literatures well beyond the violent stages in a history of conquest, domination and instability of the regions.
+Edited by Smith and Ce, the volume strives to illuminate the remarkable evolution of national literatures well beyond the violent stages in a history of conquest, domination and instability of the regions.

-Now, with this edition, we can commonly understand how African literature continues to reflect the distinctive landscape of the continent defined by its collective colonial and national experience.
+Now, with this edition, we can commonly understand how African literature continues to reflect the distinctive landscape of the continent defined by its collective colonial and national experience, say the editors.

 All of such peculiarities, in trend and development, have offered comparative significance to most other literary movements of the western world.

-Much of the works in this important volume of literary criticism restate their position that the creative writings in many countries of Africa must evolve beyond the ephemeral stages of social and political turmoil, not to talk of intellectual imitations of western thought.
+Many of the works in this important collection of literary criticism restate their position that the creative writings in many countries of Africa must evolve beyond the ephemeral stages of social and political turmoil, not to talk of intellectual imitations of western thought.

 As they have often argued, national literatures should be subject to the imperative of a continental cooperation and of Africa centered critical interrogations.